 -Tease?
 Madam I do not "tease".
 Did Soren Kierkegaard "tease?"

 -The man was deluded! - a masochist who over-educated himself into becoming the proverbial "top-heavy" looser with women.

 -Yes!
 If I could discuss with cats, if chickens would only listen to me!

 - Are you guys working?

 -Heil!
 We follow ze orders!

 Everyone I knew from my days at the Strand was also gone - or so changed that I did not recognize them - except for Mr. Bass who looked the same except that he had slowed down, and one man whose name I could not remember.
 He had been a floor manager and I had not had many dealings with him in the basement.
 He had white hair now but otherwise looked the same.
 I decided to ask him a simple question to see if he remembered me.
 He was putting away paperback books on a table, stacking them as if they were cans in a supermarket.
 I faced him directly and asked him where the art books were - all he had to say was "the second floor."
 Just glancing at me with an annoyed vacant stare, he pointed to the information desk and said, as if for the ten thousandth time: “Information desk.”
-I said thank you bought a Strand bag and left - I had enough books to last me a lifetime.
+I said thank you, bought a Strand bag, and left as if in a hurry to get someplace - anyplace - I had enough books to last me a lifetime.